Questions about IGD academic courses and Fall 2018 registration?

-You can anticipate hearing back from Robin Higgins, the IGD Program Coordinator, within 2-3 days.
-At that point, after your interest/form has been reviewed, you will receive an email with steps for registering for Spring 2018.
+You can anticipate hearing back from Robin Higgins, the IGD Program Coordinator, within 2 days.
+At that point, after your interest/form has been reviewed, you will receive an email with steps for registering for Fall 2018.
 This will include receiving the necessary permission to register directly via MySlice.
 We ask that you do so (register) promptly, within 2 days, so that we can follow up with any additional students on course waitlist.

 No, you can submit an interest form well before registration opens and you are able to submit/check availability of your course choices.
 Please keep in mind that the earlier you submit, the better your chances of obtaining permission to register for your top ranked dialogue section(s).

 The main topics or focus of our dialogue sections shifts each semester; thus, certain dialogue topics are not offered every term.
 The topics/sections listed on the interest form are the ones that will be offered the semester for which you are registering.
-For Spring 2018, the IGD Program is offering two sections focused on Dialogue on Race and Ethnicity, and Dialogue on Socioeconomic Inequality and Education.
+For Fall 2018, the IGD Program is offering two sections focused on Dialogue on Race and Ethnicity, and Dialogue on Socioeconomic Inequality and Education.